-If you see a mushroom growing in bathroom, I would be very concerned.
-It’s mold can grow in moisture prone areas causing fungus to grow right in your home.
-I know it sounds strange to even think of a mushroom growing in your bathroom, but it can and has happened.
+I would be very concerned if you saw a mushroom growing in the bathroom.
+Its mold can grow in moisture-prone areas causing fungus to grow in your home.
+It sounds strange to even think of a mushroom growing in your bathroom, but it can and has happened.

 Mushrooms grow in warm, humid, low lighting, moisture filled spaces.
 All these factors combined allow for mushrooms to breed well in a bathroom.
 When a mushroom grows in the bathroom it is indictive, you have an extensive moisture and/or possible mold infestation.

 Imagine walking into your newly rented apartment or first home, and you immediately see a mushroom sprouting from the wall of your bathroom.
 I know sounds horrible!
 If you see one of these sprouting anywhere in your home, let alone the bathroom, you need to take greater measures of protecting yourself and family for a safe environment.

 What Does It Mean If a Mushroom Is Growing In Your Bathroom?

 Mold and mildew are huge contributors to the possibility of a mushroom growing in your bathroom.
 They thrive in damp environments that are especially humid, leaving bathrooms as a great source to inhibit.

 A prime example is a leak in the toilet bowl.
 A leaky toilet bowl can cause water damage to the floor or wall if not taken care of, eventually leading to an infestation of mushrooms from the mold that forms behind it.

 Once you see the mushroom sprout out from the ground or wall, you need to take a look at what is behind it.
 Most likely you will see damaged wall or flooring, that needs to be replaced.